 This section's policies, in conjunction with the Village Sub-Area Plan (Section 9) and Development Permit Area Guidelines, seek to further support Cadboro Bay Village as a great community place.
 These policies provide guidance for improving the quality of the public realm, strengthening pedestrian-oriented building design and fostering places for people that support community interaction.

-All multi-unit residential and commercial development in the Village Neighbourhood will be required to comply with Cadboro Bay Village Saanich design guidelines and urban design policies in this plan which provide guidance for building and site design. that is consistent with the community's character and good urban design.
+All multi-unit residential and commercial development in the Village Neighbourhood will be required to comply with Saanich design guidelines and urban design policies in this plan which provide guidance for building and site design.